-A - All respondents are able to exercise their free will.
+A - All respondents were able to exercise their free will.

 Q - For residents unable to go out: Are you given a choice about how you spend your day? i.e. In the lounge, privately in your room, taking part in an activity?
-A - All respondents are able to exercise their free will including to stay in or go out (accompanied if required).
+A - All respondents were able to exercise their free will.
+One preferred to stay in their bedroom.
+Another required to be accompanied when going out.